YueHu-CU/Use-of-HFNC-in-COVID-19/README.md

 The `Data` folder contains the data files to replicate results in the paper.

 ## Code
 The `Home` folder contains the code to replicate results in the paper.
+The `Data` folder should be placed within a parent folder that contains all the code.